 The board has adopted a stakeholder-inclusive approach and the OneSappi strategy is built on collaborating and partnering with stakeholders.
 Sappi strives to understand, be responsive to, and balance stakeholder legitimate and reasonable needs, interests, and expectations.
 Key stakeholders have been identified.
-A group stakeholder engagement policy has been established.
+A Sappi Group Stakeholder Engagement Policy has been established.
 A Global Brand Council was formed to monitor Sappi's brand performance and manage Sappi's reputation and intellectual assets.
-Information on how we have approached our stakeholder relations can be found in the integrated report (section Our Key Relationships).
+Information on how we have approached our stakeholder relations can be found in the Integrated report (section Our Key Relationships).